BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/ReconstructionFilters/AlignSectionsList.md

 Reconstruction Filters

-This Filter accepts a _.txt_ file that has full voxel/datapoints shifts that have already been calculated in it.
+This Filter accepts a _.txt_ file that has full **Cell**s shifts that have already been calculated in it.
 The format of the file is as follows:

 _slice number, xshift, yshift